 Self-help Books

 Although we’ve found these books to be helpful for us, please consult with your therapist before reading.
 We do not take responsibility for any possible negative effect of reading the books.
 Additionally, these books should not be considered as a substitute for therapy, just an additional resource.
+Buying using the links we provide supports our programs directly as we receive a small commission!

 The Fear Fix